Sanddino00/Gi-FaceFix/README.md

-The exe will ask you to either input a filepath or to press enter to use the current one and will ask if it should scan Subfolders for .ini files which need changing.
-It will show all files which need a change and you will need to press y to start updating the files or n to abort the process
+The exe will use the current one and will ask if it should scan Subfolders for .ini files which need changing.
+It will show all files which need a change and you will need to press y to start updating the files or n to abort the process.
+You can also exclude folders with mods which either break or don't need an update.